Wwise SDK 2022.1.7

 Retrieve information about the current project opened, including platforms, languages and project directories.

 Retrieves the latest log for a specific channel.
-Refer to ak.wwise.core.log.itemAdded to be notified when a item is added to the log.
+Refer to ak.wwise.core.log.itemAdded to be notified when an item is added to the log.
+The log is empty when used in WwiseConsole.

 Copies an object to the given parent.